 Of course, since these developments are uneven around the world, some countries come out as global innovation leaders.

-Let’s take a look at the top 10 innovative countries according to the Global Innovation Index:
+Let’s take a look at the top 10 most innovative countries according to the Global Innovation Index:

 Switzerland was once again elected the number one innovative country in the world.
-This is the 11th time in a row they came out on top, and the reasons for that are many.
+This is the 11th time in a row they came out on top of the top 10 most innovative countries, and the reasons for that are many.
 Due to its relative lack of natural resources, Switzerland is for a long time focused on research and development.
-Over time it has invested and funded a lot of world-renowned universities.
+Over time it has invested in and funded a lot of world-renowned universities.

 Those universities in turn attract multinational companies that seek highly qualified employees.
 One additional example is patent applications.
 With 966 patent applications per million inhabitants in 2020, Switzerland is ranked third worldwide and is well above the EU average of 146 applications per million inhabitants.

 Sweden has a long history of innovation, and its startup scene has gained a lot of international attention in the last few years.
 There are several factors why it was placed second on the list.

 Like most countries on the list, Sweden also emphasizes education.
 In 1842 the country introduced compulsory education for kids aged 7-13, and it was a game-changing move.
 It is a vital component in Sweden’s journey from a poor agricultural nation to an innovation leader.

 This country is investing, as a rule, more than 3 percent of the country’s growth domestic product (GDP) in R&D (research and development).
 One other important thing is its infrastructure policies offering access to technology and the internet.